 - Launch the Contacts app by tapping the icon at the base of the home screen or in the app drawer

-- Select the contact you want assign the custom ringtone to.
+- Select the contact to whom you want to assign the custom ringtone.

 - Touch the “pen” icon to edit the contact information.